 - 1. REGIONAL CENTRE this will provide the focus for future growth in the district and will accommodate the majority of new development. - 2.
 KEY SERVICE CENTRE & MARKET TOWNS these will play a supporting role to the Regional Centre and will accommodate levels of new residential and economic development to serve more localised catchments. - 3.
-SUSTAINABLE RURAL SETTLEMENTS these settlements will provide the focus of growth for Lancaster district outside the main urban areas subject in the AONBs to the constraints of the protected landscapes where a landscape-capacity approach will be taken. - 4.
-RURAL VILLAGES these settlements will accommodate development that meets evidenced local needs only.
+SUSTAINABLE RURAL SETTLEMENTS these settlements will provide the focus of growth for Lancaster district outside the main urban areas subject in the AONBs to the constraints of the protected landscapes where a landscape-capacity approach will be taken.

-- 1. REGIONAL CENTRE N 2.
+1. REGIONAL CENTRE М 2.
 KEY SERVICE CENTRE 2.
 MARKET TOWN COCKERHAM GALGATE OVERTON 3.
 SUSTAINABLE RURAL BOLTON-LE-SANDS HALTON OVER KELLET SETTLEMENTS OUTSIDE OF AREAS OF OUTSTANDING NETHER KELLET HEST BANK SLYNE-WITH-HEST NATURAL BEAUTY WARTON SILVERDALE BROOKHOUSE 3.
 SUSTAINABLE RURAL SETTLEMENTS WITHIN AREAS CATON HORNBY WRAY OF OUTSTANDING NATURAL BEAUTY A 4.
 RURAL VILLAGES